HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 1. There is no http server in front of your DX deployment.
 Instead, HAProxy is used for routing to the different pods and JVMs.
 You can configure your own ingress controller or deploy a proxy to customize cache headers, server static files, or other customizations you configured at your http server.
 2. No WebSphere cluster:
-    - Distributed Enterprise Java Beans or JMS distribution or cache replication of custom Dynacaches is not possible with containerized deployments as we are using a farm like deployment of DX Core.
+    - Distributed Enterprise Java Beans, JMS distribution, or cache replication of custom DynaCaches is not possible with containerized deployments because the system is using a farm-like deployment of DX Core.
-    - Any product based caches will be cache replicated so any changes will be distributed all Core pods.
+    - Any product-based caches are cache-replicated so any changes are distributed to all Core pods.
-    - In case you have custom Dynacaches that needs to be replicated we would recommend external cache solutions like Redis or Hazelcast.
+    - If you have custom DynaCaches that must be replicated, it is recommended to use external cache solutions such as Redis or Hazelcast.
-    - In case you use session replication via in memory you need to switch to session persistence via the database instead.
+    - If you use session replication through in memory, you must switch to session persistence using the database instead.

 ## Moving multiple environments

-Typically an overall solution of DX consists of multiple environments like development, staging, production authoring and production rendering.
+Typically, an overall DX solution consists of multiple environments like development, staging, production authoring, and production rendering.
-While it is possible to move each environment to a new containerized deployment our recommendation is to move one environment to containers, test and validate and then use that environment as source for the other environments.
-In case WCM is used likely the Authoring environment is a good choice to use as initial environment to stage to containers.
+While it is possible to move each environment to a new containerized deployment, it is recommended to move one environment to containers, test and validate, and then use that environment as source for the other environments.
+In case WCM is used, the Authoring environment is a good choice to use as the initial environment to stage to containers.

 ## Prerequisite